cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 In mathematics, -4/7 == 4/-7, and -4/-7 == 4/7.
 So, ideally `isProperFraction()` should recognise all of them as proper fractions.

-Hint: If you compute the absolute value of both parameters inside the function first, the code can become much simpler.
+Hint: If we compute the absolute value of both parameters inside the function first, the code can become much simpler.

 #### Sprint-3/1-key-implement/3-get-card-value.js
 Can you also check if `getCardValue("23♠")` is returning the value you expect?